Flying Gecko Care Sheet

 Best humidity levels for flying geckos

-Flying geckos are a tropical species, so the humidity inside their enclosure should be high: 70-85% on average.
+Flying geckos are a tropical species, so the humidity inside their enclosure should be fairly high: 70-85% on average.
 Occasional lows down to 60% during the day and highs up to 100% at night are acceptable.
-Humidity should be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.
+Humidity can be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.

 Best substrate for flying geckos